 - 17. The Recipient normally divides these criteria into sub-criteria.
 Each criterion is then assigned a score based on the total points assigned to its sub-criteria.
 The number of sub-criteria should be kept to the minimum. - 18.
 The RFP document shall specify the overall minimum technical score.
-The minimum technical score shall normally be in the range of seventy (70) eighty five (85) percent depending on the nature and complexity of the assignment.
+The minimum technical score shall normally be in the range of seventy to eighty-five percent (70-85%) depending on the nature and complexity of the assignment.